peferron/algo/trie/README.md

     * Insert: O(key length).
     * Delete: O(key length).
 * Pre-order traversal returns a list of the elements in lexicographical order.

+The tries implemented here are not compact; each edge carries a single character.